alebola/optical-flow-tracking-benchmark/README.md

 This project explores **hand tracking in video** and **optical flow estimation** using both classical computer vision algorithms and deep learning models.
 Developed as part of the **Image, Audio and Video Processing (PIAV)** course, it benchmarks 5 approaches on the same data and provides a comparative analysis of **position** and **velocity**.

+📄 A detailed summary of the work is also available in the [project poster](Poster_OpticalFlow.pdf).

 ## 🎯 Objectives
 - Track the **right hand** in the `people2` video using different algorithms.